Understanding Grief: Coping with Loss and Knowing When to Seek Help

 Maintain a healthy weight and avoid tight clothing that puts pressure on your abdomen

-Quit smoking, as it can worsen heartburn and reflux symptoms
+Quit smoking and limit alcohol, as both can worsen heartburn and reflux symptoms

 By understanding the basics of hiatal hernias and implementing these lifestyle changes, you can better manage your symptoms and improve your overall quality of life.
 If you have concerns about your condition or experience severe symptoms, always consult with your healthcare provider for proper diagnosis and treatment.